Neuro-mancer/chip-m8/README.md

 - Add support for common CHIP-8 extensions (SUPER-CHIP and XO-CHIP)
 - ~~Add adjustable emulation speed~~
-- Ability for the user to change the monochrome display colors to suit their fancy
+- ~~Ability for the user to change the monochrome display colors to suit their fancy~~
-- Support for additional resolutions
+- Support for additional resolutions and resizing
 - Multithreading
-- Debugging Mode
+- ~~Debugging Mode~~
 - Windows support?